-Program IS-P: Seasonal Law Enforcement Standard.
-The County shall establish a seasonal law enforcement service standard to address increased demand for deputies on County waterways during certain periods of the year.
-The standard shall be based on relevant factors, such as the number of registered boaters in the County, the number of calls for service from previous years, and service population averages.
-(RDR)
+Program IS-Q: Fireflows.
+The County shall coordinate with local fire districts and CalFire to update the Development Title to include water system fireflow requirements for new development.
+(RDR/IGC)

+Implements Which Policy(ies) IS-5.1; IS-5.6

+Responsible Department(s) Community Development

+Supporting Department(s)

-Implements Which Policy(ies) IS-1.1 Responsible Department(s) Sheriff Supporting Department(s) STATUS: The Sheriff 's Office provides boat patrols, as needed. - flows.
-The County shall coordinate with local fire districts and CalFire to update the to include water system fireflow requirements for new development.
-(RDR/IGC) Implements Which Policy(ies) IS-5.1; IS-5.6 Responsible Department(s) Community Development Supporting Department(s) STATUS: In December 2022, the Board of Supervisors approved a comprehensive Development Title update with Chapter 9-602 Water Supply, which specifies the requirements for water systems in both new and existing development.
+STATUS: In December 2022, the Board of Supervisors approved a comprehensive Development Title update with Chapter 9-602 Water Supply, which specifies the requirements for water systems in both new and existing development.
 Requirements include that sufficient water shall be always available to meet the total requirements of all users under maximum demand conditions from the water sources and distribution reservoirs, including water for domestic and fire protection purposes.

 Program IS-R: Defensible Space.
 The County shall develop and adopt a Defensible Space Concepts Design Review Manual.
+(RDR)

-(RDR) Implements Which Policy(ies) PHS-4.3; PHS-4.4; PHS-4.5 Responsible Department(s) Community Development Supporting Department(s) STATUS: In December 2022, the Board of Supervisors approved a comprehensive Development Title update that includes setback and fire access requirements.
+Implements Which Policy(ies) PHS-4.3; PHS-4.4; PHS-4.5 Responsible Department(s) Community Development Supporting Department(s)

+STATUS: In December 2022, the Board of Supervisors approved a comprehensive Development Title update that includes setback and fire access requirements.
 Additionally, development projects and building permits are reviewed by local fire districts or County Fire Prevention staff to ensure compliance with fire regulations.

-IS Public Facilities and Services Element Table 4-5: Infrastructure and Services • pact Fees.
-The County shall develop and adopt impact fees to offset the costs of law enforcement services.
-(FB) Implements Which Policy(ies) PHS-4.2 Responsible Department(s) Community Development Supporting Department(s) CAO, Sheriff STATUS: Development Title Section 9-610.060 establishes a Fire Protection Facilities Improvement Fee to pay for the improvement of fire protection facilities due to the impacts of development in unincorporated areas.
+Program IS-S: Impact Fees.
+The County shall develop and adopt impact fees to offset the costs of providing fire and law enforcement services.
+(FB)

+ere riaming in elamantary enhancement est needs (12) Implements Which Policy(ies) PHS-4.2 Responsible Department(s) Community Development Supporting Department(s) CAO, Sheriff

+STATUS: Development Title Section 9-610.060 establishes a Fire Protection Facilities Improvement Fee to pay for the improvement of fire protection facilities due to the impacts of development in unincorporated areas.
 Development Title Section 9-610.070 established the County Capital Facilities Development Impact Fee Program to finance region-serving Capital Facilities located throughout the County that are used by the residents and businesses within each city, as well as the unincorporated area.
 This fee ensures that new development pays its proportionate share for these improvements